Bajger/Pharo-snippets/README.md

 - set Default Code Subdirectory to: 'src'
 - set File format type to: 'Tonel'

+## Step 2a: Optionally, setuo Github CLI
+There is auth option to use GH CLI, installation here: https://github.com/cli/cli#installation
+- install e.g. using `brew install gh`
+- set authentication method for git command line: `gh auth login` and select: HTTPS and then 'Authenticate using browser'
+Git remote commands then run using GH CLI authentication

 ## Step 3: Set local path to image directory
 Open system configuration from World menu > Pharo > Settings > System tab > Local Directory > click directory icon and navigate to path, where directory with image is located